lostcxuse/lostcxuse/README.md

   ☆ RP users, DNI.
 I will not be Role-Playing, And I won't at all.

-  ☆ mmmhmmmm, yes you caught me. i do have speech impediment. **has nothing to do with the typing**
+  ☆ mmmhmmmm, yes you caught me. i do have speech impediment. **has nothing to do with the typing** also have AuDHD/ADHD..

   </details>